Every detail given is important.We have 42 minutes. If we give a detail, it better be important.

 Similarly, whenever the DM makes a hidden roll or asks for a spot or listen check (that they fail), the players will assume something is going on and, if they're bad metagamers, try to act on it.
 Incidentally, few things unnerve a player as much as rolling really well on a spot check and being told, "No, you don't see anything of importance..."

-Similarly: profiles in Justice for All and Trials & Tribulations.
+Similarly: profiles in Justice for All and Trials & Tribulations, a notable case in the latter being the one time in the entire series when the character you're currently playing shows up in the profiles screen.
+Of course you're bound to present it at some point.
 The lawyer's badge gets used once or twice outside of the courtroom.
 You even had to present the screwdriver, which had importance exactly because it has no importance at all, which throws suspicion on the suspect's reasoning for having Edgeworth personally pick it up in the first place.

 Ace Combat 04: Shattered Skies mission "Deep Strike" is set in an area with a ravine leading from the target area back to the RTB line.
 After splashing the targets, you get notice that Stonehenge is firing your way and have to take your plane below 2000 feet in order to make it out of the area.
 The only way to do that?
 Why, the ravine.
 It also shows up in the "Megalith" mission.
 Those other missiles within reach aren't just for show.